Christian Jenski MD

 It was during this time that Dr. Jenski and Jody rediscovered each other through a serendipitous spam email after not being in touch for nine years.
 They were married in 2012 and decided to move back to Richmond, VA where they had originally met.

 From late 2012 – 2016, he worked as a clinician in urgent care.
 It was during this time that he realized something was missing in his life.
 He had grown increasingly unwell and was not satisfied with the answers that conventional medicine had provided.
 He also had concerns about his daughter’s health.
 Again, questions were met with frustrating replies.
-He knew that something more needed to be done and began a painstaking search to get the answers he sought.
+He knew that something more needed to be done.
+So began the painstaking search to find the answers he was seeking.

-While pursuing his academic interests, he worked clinically in the Emergency Department at Kent General Hospital in Dover, DE and Sentara Leigh Hospital in Norfolk, VA.
-He currently works at Henrico Doctors Forest.
-Dr. Jenski is due to pass his boards in Functional Medicine in November of this year while completing his Fellowship in December.
-He will then sit for his Integrative Boards in May of 2019.
+While pursuing his academic interests, he worked clinically as a traveling physician (locum tenens) in the Emergency Departments at Kent General Hospital in Dover, DE, and Sentara Leigh Hospital in Norfolk, VA.
+He currently still works clinically in one of the local Emergency Departments.
+Dr. Jenski became certified in functional medicine in November 2018 and board certified in Integrative and Holistic Medicine in May 2019.

-Dr. Jenski’s other interests include soccer, music, art, travel, gardening, cooking and spending time with his family.
-He practices meditation and enjoys yoga whenever he gets the chance.
+Dr. Jenski’s other interests include soccer, music, art, travel, gardening, cooking, and spending time with his family.
+He practices meditation and enjoys being outdoors whenever he gets the chance.
 He is proficient in Spanish and has visited over 15 different countries during his travels including a six-week backpacking trip through Europe while in medical school.

-Dr. Jenski is happily married to Jody Jenski who holds a Master’s in Education.
-They have two children, Eden Maeve who was born in 2014 and Gabriel Joseph who was born just 15 months later in 2015.
-They do not have any pets as they are kept very busy with their two precocious children.
+Dr. Jenski is happily married to Jody Jenski who holds a Master’s in Teaching.
+They have two beautiful children, Eden and Gabriel.